Larry Weber: Counseling governments

 In addition to counseling many tech brands on marketing and business strategy, Weber provided PR direction for governments including the Kingdom of Jordan, Libya, and Rwanda.
 He also led the marketing of the XO laptop by One Laptop per Child (OLPC).
 OLPC aims to provide laptops to school-age children all over the world.
 It has been introduced in Afghanistan, Haiti, Pakistan, Rwanda, and South Africa.
 In 2008, Racepoint Group won the United Nations Grand Award for “excellence in communication” for its OLPC campaign.

 Weber is also a guest lecturer at Tuck School of Business at Dartmouth College.

 Appointments

 Weber is on the board of Pegasystem and The Clubhouse Network.
-He was the co-founder of the Massachusetts Innovation and Technology Exchange (MITX), and served on the board as chairman.
-He was also on the executive committee of the Council on Competitiveness, the Macromill Group, and was chairman of the Computer Museum’s board of trustees.
+He was the co-founder and chairman of the Massachusetts Innovation and Technology Exchange (MITX).
+He was on the executive committee of the Council on Competitiveness, the Macromill Group, on the board of Babson College for 11 years, and chairman of the Computer Museum’s board of trustees.